PjotrOtten/Heart-Disease-Prediction-Dec-2023/README.md

 HeartDisease: output class [1: heart disease, 0: Normal] End Quote.

-This Heart Disease Prediction has been created for Educational purposes
+This Heart Disease Prediction has been created for Educational purposes of the HAN University of Applied Sciences, Arnhem, The Netherlands